-1. Higher quality: The end product is more durable, ergonomic, and aesthetically pleasing than other products in the same function.
+1. High quality: The end product is more durable, ergonomic, and aesthetically pleasing than other products with the same function.

-2. Higher value: Material has been re-designed and is assembled in an intentional way that the end product has a higher value.
+2. High value: The material is re-designed and assembled in an intentional way so that the end product has a higher value.

-3. Highly desirable: The product is strongly positioned within its defined clientele and is advocated by leaders in its specific sector.
+3. Highly desirable: The product is strongly positioned in the market and has a defined clientele.
+It is recommended by leaders in its specific sector.

 Photo credit: The Guilt Free Space by Franklin Till.
 Photography by Guy Archard